-We are so enormously excited about the upcoming Prioritizing Play Conference!
-Kelsey of KOOP Adventure Play has gathered a remarkably knowledgeable, talented, and genuinely diverse line-up of play and playwork people.
+We were enormously excited about the Prioritising Play Conference!
+Kelsey of KOOP Adventure Play gathered a remarkably knowledgeable, talented and genuinely diverse line-up of play and playwork people.

-This is going to be a 7-week online conference with different focuses each week.
-Pop-Up Adventure Play are keen to support this conference, alongside the lovely folks of the Playwork Collective.
+The conference ran for 7 weeks online conference with different focuses each week.
+Pop-Up Adventure Play was keen to support this conference, alongside the lovely folks of the Playwork Collective.

-Justifying time on professional development might feel difficult right now, but these presentations go to the heart of what makes playwork such an art.
-There’s an invaluable thread of anti-oppressive and liberatory practices – you’ll find it powerful in terms of personal transformation, whether or not you’re currently working with children.
+Justifying time for professional development might have felt difficult at the time, but these presentations went straight to the heart of what makes playwork such an art.
+There was an invaluable thread of anti-oppressive and liberatory practices, offering powerful insights for personal transformation, whether or not participants were currently working with children.

-We contributed a workshop on spatial justice which will be featured on Week 2.
-In it, we discuss the pop-up adventure playground model as a way of claiming public places for children’s right to play.
-This session shares what we’ve seen over several years – how these events can catalyze the adventure play movement by starting where we live, right now.
+We contributed a workshop on spatial justice which was featured on Week 2.
+In it, we discussed the pop-up adventure playground model as a way of claiming public places for children’s right to play.
+This session shared what we’d seen over several years – how these events can catalyse the adventure play movement by starting where we live, right now.

 Some personal thoughts

-Both of us have more individual reasons for being particularly happy that we want like to share.
+Both of us had more individual reasons for being particularly happy that we want like to share.

 Morgan: I’ve talked through the play cycle about a thousand times – but never specifically related to gender creativity!
 I’ve never spoken candidly and publicly about my queer identity and its impact on my playwork practice.
 Kelsey and I have already recorded this conversation (in which we also talk about play as unpacking shame!), but there will be a live Q&A following its release on Week 1.